Raythonic/watiba/README.md

 and runs a new OS thread.
 The resolver is a callback block that follows the Watiba _spawn_ expression.
 The spawn feature is executed when a ```spawn `cmd` args: resolver block``` code block is encountered.
 The resolver is passed the results in the promise object.
 (The promise structure contains the properties defined in "Results from Spawned Command" of this README.)
-The _spawn_ expression returns a _promise_ object that can be used by the outer code to check for resolution.
-The promise object is passed to the resolver in variable _promise_.
+The _spawn_ expression also returns a _promise_ object to the caller of _spawn_.
+The promise object is passed to the _resolver block_ in argument _promise_.
 The outer code can check its state with a call to _resolved()_ on the *returned* promise object.
-Output from the command is found in _promise.output_
+Output from the command is found in _promise.output_.
+The examples throughout this README and in the _examples.wt_ file make this clear.

 _Notes:_